 - Depending on your pet's overall oral health, special treatments such as fluoride, antibiotics, or cleaning compounds may be used.

 - Depending on the importance of the problematic tooth, and the severity of the periodontal disease, other oral health procedures may be recommended such as guided tissue regeneration and or guided bone regeneration (GTR/GBR).

-At Poster Veterinary Associates, our experienced veterinarians perform dental surgeries for dogs and cats.
+At Westport Veterinary Associates, our experienced veterinarians perform dental surgeries for dogs and cats.

 We strive to make your pet's surgical procedure as comfortable and stress free as possible for both you and your pet.
 We'll talk you through each step of the surgery process, including preparation and post-operative care.